timescale/docs/api/_hyperfunctions/heartbeat_agg/live_ranges.md

     - heartbeat_agg()
 api_details:
   summary: |
-    Given a heartbeat aggregate, this will return a set of (start_time, end_time) pairs representing when the underlying system was live during the interval of the aggregate.
+    Given a heartbeat aggregate, this returns a set of (start_time, end_time) pairs representing when the underlying system was live during the interval of the aggregate.
   signatures: